AmnisIO/AmnisIO/README.md

 // runs the main function on the arduino-uno run(main);
 ```
 and be able to run the program in your Arduino/Genuino UNO, for example.
+We will transpile this into C code that is compatible with the board that you choose to write your IoT code on, and the board will run the code natively.

-The arduino shown here is an example, we will be building towards every platform that is targetable.
+The *Arduino UNO* used here is an example, we will be building towards every platform that is targetable.
 We will be using the wonderful [platformio](https://github.com/platformio/platformio) in order to accomplish this.

 ## Status
 ### C